 Upcoming Program Info

-This events is made possible through a community award from Food Allergy Research and Education (FARE), fiscal support from Camp Blue Spruce and community support from people like you.
-Volunteers, ages teen and up, are needed.
-Contact firstname.lastname@example.org.
+This speaker series is made possible through a community award from Food Allergy Research and Education (FARE), generous supporters of our community!

 All ages welcome!

 Online through Zoom